 Cheapest electric cars 2020

+There’s no getting away from the fact that most electric cars cost more than equivalent petrol and diesel models.
 Depending on the type of vehicle, the difference in price between an electric car and an internal-combustion-engined one can be several thousand pounds, even after the government’s Plug-in Car Grant (PiCG) has been applied.

 Having said that, buying an electric car needn’t break the bank if you know where to look.
 There are several battery-powered cars out there with competitive price tags, providing an entirely affordable route into the world of cars.

 To help you on your way, we’ve put together a list of the top cheap electric cars on sale today.
-Not all of them will suit your needs – ranges and charge times vary from model to model – but there’ll almost certainly be something that ticks all the right boxes.
+Not all of them will suit your needs – ranges and charging times vary from model to model – but there’ll almost certainly be something that ticks all the right boxes.

 And remember, once you’ve met the asking price, the total cost of ownership could still be significantly lower than that of a petrol or diesel model, with electricity bills amounting to around three pence per mile on an average household tariff.
 For those charging overnight – when electricity is cheapest – that figure could be even lower!

 Scroll down to read our list of the cheapest electric cars, starting with…

 Okay, so we’re stretching our definition of ‘car’ here, as the Renault Twizy is technically a quadricycle, but given how much cheaper it is than the very cheapest fully fledged electric cars, you’d be mad not to consider it.
 Just £10,685 buys you 11bhp, a top speed of 50mph and a real-world range of around 50 miles.
 It doesn't sound like much, and it isn’t, but for short-distance city commutes, it could be all the ‘car’ you ever need.

 2. Smart EQ ForTwo – £17,350